PawKarb/Aplikacje-Laravel-Vue/README.md

 # Aplikacje-Laravel-Vue
-Applications written in laraval from vue.js along with safeguards in laravel sanctum
+Applications written in laravel + vue.js along with safeguards in laravel sanctum